benmvp/slides/2018/reactathon/why-react.md

 - There's so much more I'd like to cover
 - But luckily Jay is going to go more into JSX in his talk "Why I love JSX"
 - He's pretty pumped about it.
 It's got an exclamation point!
+- He's right after me, so you can't leave
+- No bathroom breaks; you're just gonna have to hold it

 =====
 <!-- .slide: data-background="#ddd" -->